 We actually visited right after the summer rush and before the holiday season.
 With all taxes and fees, cars typically range from $50 to $100 a day, but can easily climb higher.

-We found our Maui car deal using Discover Cars which is what we typically use when traveling.
-If anything it’s a great place to get an idea of what rental companies are in the area and the basic price.
+We found our Maui car deal using Discover Cars, which is what we typically use when traveling.
+It’s a great place to get an idea of what rental companies are in the area and the basic price.

 2. Confirm Parking at Your Accommodation